6’10” x 20′ – 14,000 / 16,000 Lbs – Equipment Trailer Plans

 At this capacity, most people will be hauling equipment of some type, but what will you haul?
 Maybe a lot of different things – which is why we provide so many options.
 Make the trailer to meet your needs.

-We think customizing for the perfect trailer is the way to go.
-Use the options within, or add your own.
+We think customizing for the perfect equipment trailer is the way to go.
+Use the options within the plans, or add your own.

 Equipment Transport / Car Hauler Trailer Plans

-• Lots of options are in the plans.
+These Equipment trailer plans include a lot of extra features and options.
 Things like Decking choices, Tie-down points, Ramps (with options for length and strength), a mounted toolbox, a winch, jacks, removable fenders, front rail, etc. are there for optional functionality.
 Some options are mutually exclusive.
-Not all options are in the pictures here.
+Not all options are in the pictures on this page.

 Maximizing Your Project